rishabhsharawat15/gym_backend/README.md

 The backend server will be running at `http://localhost:5000`.

-You can access it at https://smalik21.github.io/gym-portal/.

-For more details on the GYM Management System and its features, please refer to the frontend project repository: https://github.com/smalik21/gym-portal
+For more details on the GYM Management System and its features, please refer to the frontend project repository: https://github.com/rishabhsharawat15/gym_portal_frontend